 - Select the tables to be synchronized and commit the sync nodes.

 You can select multiple tables at a time.
 Data Integration generates destination MaxCompute tables based on the configured synchronization rules.
 If the synchronization fails, move the pointer over the synchronization result.
-Then the failure cause appears.
+Then, the failure cause is displayed.

-Button Description DDL You can click this button to view the related DDL table creation statements, but you cannot modify them.
-Sync Settings You can click this button to view code of a sync node in the code editor.
-View Table You can click this button to view the details of a destination MaxCompute table.
-Tasks After committing a sync node, you can click this button to go to thepage and view the node under the corresponding workflow.
+GUI element Description DDL Click DDL to view the related DDL table creation statements, but you cannot modify them.
+Sync Settings Click Sync Settings to view code of a sync node in the code editor.
+View Table Click View Table to view the details of a destination MaxCompute table.
+Tasks After you commit a sync node, click Tasks to go to thepage and view the node under the corresponding workflow.